 Reason #1: You’ll save money by stocking up on sale items

-As I mentioned in this post on eating real food on a budget, farmer’s markets and grocery stores sometimes have amazing deals on produce.
+As I mentioned in this article on eating healthy on a budget, farmer’s markets and grocery stores sometimes have amazing deals on produce.
 I once bought juicy, organic, harvested at the peak of ripeness tomatoes for $1 per pound!
 When that happens, it’s a great idea to stock up and freeze some for later.

 Reason #2: You’ll save time by prepping in bulk and washing fewer dishes